What is Sivextro?

 How should I use Sivextro?

 Use Sivextro exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow Follow all directions on your prescription label and read all medication guides or instruction sheets.

-The oral form of Sivextro is a tablet taken by mouth.
-You may take the tablet with or without food.
+Sivextro oral is taken by mouth.
+Take this medicine at the same time each day, with or without food.

 Sivextro injection must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.
 Use only the diluent provided with your medicine.

 Gently swirl but do not shake the mixed medicine.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

 After mixing Sivextro injection, you may store the mixture for up to 24 hours at room temperature or in a refrigerator.

 Each single-use injection vial (bottle) is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Throw the vial away after one use, even if there is still medicine left inside.